-This is an important finding for our vaccine design.
-Furthermore, that SARS-CoV-2 can enter cells without using the ACE2 but also by promiscuous attachment has implications for understanding disease epidemiology, for treatment drug method of action as well as for vaccine development strategies.
+action as well as for vaccine development strategies.
 Similar co-receptor observations have been made before.
-Wong S.K. et al (2004) report interestingly the first 330 amino acids of the 769-residue S1 subunit of the mouse hepatitis virus (MHV) S protein is sufficient to bind carcinoembryonic antigen-related cell adhesion molecule 1 (CEACAM1), to the cellular receptor for the mouse hepatitis virus (MHV).
+Wong et al. (2004) report, interestingly, the first 330 amino acids of the 769-residue S1 subunit of the mouse hepatitis virus (MHV) S protein is sufficient to bind carcinoembryonic antigen-related cell adhesion molecule 1 (CEACAM1), to the cellular receptor for the mouse hepatitis virus (MHV).
 Furthermore, a different region of the S1 domain of HCoV-229E, between residues 407 and 547, is sufficient to associate with the cellular receptor for this coronavirus, aminopeptidase N (APN, CD13).

-In particular the insert in alignment 6 in the SARS-CoV-2 spike has three positive Arginines in combination with a Proline, which together secure the anchoring to the membrane (but not acting in the same way as a typical cell penetration peptide due to there being only four amino acids).
-Therefore these data show that the molecular structure of the SARS-CoV-2 Spike receptor binding domain, with its accumulated charge from inserts and salt bridges in surface positions, is capable of binding with cell membrane components.
+In particular, the insert in alignment 6 in the SARS-CoV-2 spike has three positive Arginines in combination with a Proline, which together secure the anchoring to the membrane (but not acting in the same way as a typical cell penetration peptide due to there being only four amino acids).
+Therefore, these data show that the molecular structure of the SARS-CoV-2 spike receptor binding domain, with its accumulated charge from inserts and salt bridges in surface positions, is capable of binding with cell membrane components.
 This is an essential key to understanding its potency.

 Furthermore, the Covid-19 pandemic is revealing neurological, haematological and immunological pathogenicity in the virus which cannot be explained by the ACE2 receptor alone.
-Profuse clinical observations of loss of taste, smell, sore throat, dry cough and headache and severe stomach /gastrointestinal pain with diarrhoea arising in the pandemic are evidence that early phase Covid-19 is binding to the bitter/sweet receptors which also provides a perfect location for follow on transmission by coughing.
+Profuse clinical observations of loss of taste, smell, sore throat, dry cough and headache and severe stomach/gastrointestinal pain with diarrhoea arising in the pandemic are evidence that early phase Covid-19 is binding to the bitter/sweet receptors which also provides a perfect location for follow on transmission by coughing.
 How is it doing this?
 The answer to these clues is also important for our vaccine design because, as explained in the next section, it caused us to select and deploy epitopes accordingly in order to deny the virus these binding options.

 Compromising the function of olfaction and bitter/sweet receptors will effect a timely release of products from the innate immune system, thereby enhancing infectivity and transmission.
 At the onset of infection, there is enhanced mucociliary transport of mucus from the nasopharynx or oropharynx.
-By swallowing innate immune products at the same time, they are disseminated on the airway surface (Workman A.D et al., 2015).
-These immune products include directly anti-microbial compounds such as defensins, lactoferrin, cathelicidins, and lysozyme, in addition to reactive oxygen species (ROS) and nitric oxide (NO) that also display potent antimicrobial activity (Roper et al., 2013).
+By swallowing innate immune products at the same time, they are disseminated on the airway surface (Workman et al., 2015).
+These immune products include directly anti-microbial compounds such as defensins, lactoferrin, cathelicidins and lysozyme, in addition to reactive oxygen species and nitric oxide that also display potent antimicrobial activity (Roper et al., 2013).
 Several indirect pathways are activated as well, with the release of cytokines and chemokines that recruit the adaptive immune system and begin inflammatory cascades.

 SARS-CoV-2 may use a direct route too.
 Attached to epithelial cells in the oral cavity, potentially it may also be transported together with food via the stomach to the intestine.
-As noted, clinicians report severe stomach /gastrointestinal pain with acute diarrhoea in Covid-19 patients.
+As noted, clinicians report severe stomach/gastrointestinal pain with acute diarrhoea in Covid-19 patients.
 Such clinical indicators support our earlier analysis and also suggest that SARS-CoV-2 can use other attachment/co-receptors than ACE2.

-Further collateral support for these hypotheses came in 2018 when (Zhou et al., 2018) isolated a new coronavirus which they named SADS (Swine Acute Diarrhoea Syndrome).
-They investigated receptor usage in the intestines of infected piglets but could find no evidence of involvement of any of the three receptors known from previous SARS epidemics: angiotensin-converting enzyme 2 (ACE2), aminopeptidase N (APN) and dipeptidyl peptidase 4 (DPP4).
-As with SADS, the similar pathology associated with Covid-19 points in the direction of a different and more promiscuous attachment/ co-receptor like CLEC4M/DC-SIGN driven by a positively charged Spike trimer surface.
+Further collateral support for these hypotheses came in 2018 when Zhou et al. (2018) isolated a new coronavirus which they named SADS (Swine Acute Diarrhoea Syndrome).
+They investigated receptor usage in the intestines of infected piglets but could find no evidence of involvement of any of the three receptors known from previous SARS epidemics: ACE2, APN and dipeptidyl peptidase 4.
+As with SADS, the similar pathology associated with Covid-19 points in the direction of a different and more promiscuous attachment/co-receptor like CLEC4M/DC-SIGN driven by a positively charged spike trimer surface.